DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 * Lady Wachter does not begrudge others their hope that the valley may one day escape Strahd’s control.
 She does not seek to destroy that hope, nor bring pain where unnecessary.
 But, in the meantime, she believes that her people must bend like the willow in order to survive.
 If the players seek to oppose Strahd, she will lift no finger to stop them.
 She merely asks that they bring no harm to Vallaki as they do.

 If the players insist that Madam Eva foresaw the existence of the *Sunsword*, she pauses, then notes that, as much as the “Vistana seer” might *believe* what she saw, “the future is notoriously difficult to interpret.”
 She is willing to concede—albeit with some amusement—that, despite her doubts, she may be more willing to believe the players’ arguments should the sword itself be found.

+> [!design]- **Design Notes: Lady Wachter's Arc**
+> Lady Wachter is first introduced as a cynical, if helpful ally.
+As the players assist her in freeing Vallaki from Izek's tyranny, and later aid her in restoring her daughter's soul in [[Arc H - The Lost Soul]], Lady Wachter gradually grows less cynical and more open to hope for a better future.
+>
+> The players' lighting of the beacon of Argynvostholt in [[Arc Q - A Light in the Darkness]] inspires Lady Wachter to hope for a future without Strahd von Zarovich.
+She becomes a steadfast ally in the fight against Strahd after the players obtain the *Sunsword* in [[Arc S - The Amber Temple]].

 ***Accepting the Mission.*** If the players accept Lady Wachter’s assignment, she promises that she will send one of her associates to brief them on Izek Strazni’s schedule—and provide the bottle of poisoned wine—the following morning.